NoriJ/portfolio/README.md

-## 💡 À propos de moi
+## 💡 About me

-- 🎓 Diplômé en cybersécurité
+- 🎓 Cybersecurity graduate

-- 💻 Passionné par le **pentest, la stéganographie et le réseau**
+- 💻 Passionate about **pentesting, steganography, and network security**

-- 📝 Je participe souvent à des CTF afin de garder une idée des techniques utilisés actuellement.
+- 📝 I often participate in CTFs to stay up-to-date with current techniques

-- 🌐 Toujours prêt pour des **collaborations CTF** ou des projets open-source
+- 🌐 Always open to CTF collaborations or open-source projects

 ---